Tearing during birth can happen at delivery. Why does it happen, how can you prevent it and recover?

 I always recommend Kegal exercises.
 They might help you recover faster, but they won’t prevent you from tearing.

-I do believe there could be something to hot/cold compresses, but that would be something to ask your nurse about.
+I do believe there could be something too hot/cold compresses, but that would be something to ask your nurse about.
 It would certainly depend on if your tissues are swelling or if they’re noticing anything else.

 There may be something to essential oils — but each person’s body reacts so differently, I certainly wouldn’t recommend them across the board.

-What to do afterward ~ Recovery
+What to do afterward ~ Recovery from tearing at childbirth

 Don’t miss my BEST tips for AFTER baby!